vvguard/notes/mylearningnotes.md

 #### How to use chatgpt effectively
 - Role , context , task
-- use words liek
+- use words like
   - Sub Correct this to standard English: She no went to the market.